Forethought-Technologies/AutoChain/docs/tool.md

 ### ChromaDBTool
 Internal search tool that can be used for long term memory of the agent or looking up relevant information that does not exists from the Internet.
+Currently, AutoChain supports `ChromaDB` as long term memory for the agent.

+### LanceDBTool
-Currently, AutoChain supports `ChromaDB` as long term memory for the agent
+Internal search tool that can be used for long term memory of the agent or looking up relevant information that does not exists from the Internet.
+Currently, AutoChain supports `ChromaDB` as long term memory for the agent.
+LanceDBTool is serverless, and does not require any setup.